cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ##### Sending end

-The `timeoutPacket` function is called by the IBC hanlder by the chain that attempted to send a packet to a counterparty module, where the timeout height or timeout timestamp has passed on the counterparty chain without the packet being committed, to prove that the packet can no longer be executed and to allow the calling module to safely perform appropriate state transitions.
+The `timeoutPacket` function is called by the IBC hanlder by the chain that attempted to send a packet to a counterparty module, where the timeout timestamp has passed on the counterparty chain without the packet being committed, to prove that the packet can no longer be executed and to allow the calling module to safely perform appropriate state transitions.

 Calling modules MAY atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutPacket`.

 The `timeoutPacket` checks the absence of the receipt key (which will have been written if the packet was received).
-We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.

 ###### Execution requirements and outcomes